-All of the existing piezometers at No. 3 Siliceous Dike (13 of 13) recorded stable or reduced peak pore water pressures compared to the previous monitoring period and were below the notification level for the monitoring period.
-The three piezometer which recorded an increase over the 2019 monitoring period values were flushed and re-established in 2019 and will require continued monitoring to establish new notification levels.
+All but one of the existing piezometers at No. 3 Siliceous Dike (12 of 13) recorded stable or reduced peak pore water pressures compared to the previous monitoring period and were below the notification level for the monitoring period.
+The remaining piezometer showed a slight increase in peak pore water pressure compared to the previous monitoring period, and remains below the notification level.